(Photo courtesy of The Grand Ole Opry)

 He also wrote the music and lyrics for the Broadway musical The Adventures of Tom Sawyer.

-In 2012, Don was inducted into the Songwriters Hall of Fame in New York City.
-Kenny Rogers inducted him, saying “Don doesn’t just write songs.
+In 2012, Kenny Rogers inducted Don into the Songwriters Hall of Fame in New York City, saying “Don doesn’t just write songs.
 He writes careers.”